SimonBiggs/scriptedforms/README.md

 # Scripted Forms

-Quickly create beautiful reactive GUIs for python packages with the power of Jupyter baked in.
+Quickly create beautiful reactive GUIs for python packages using Markdown and Python variables and functions.
+Built on-top of the Jupyter Notebook server.
+Built with Angular, Angular Material, and JupyterLab typescript libraries.

 ## Quick start